dougmiller/theMetaCityArticles/lets-make-a-terrible-image-processing-pipeline.md

 Desktop/drop/ MOVED_FROM foo.png
 ```

-You can see that I copied the file `foo.png` into the folder (moved has a different event `MOVED_TO`), the system opend the file, copied the content in and then closed it.
+You can see that I copied the file `foo.png` into the folder (moved has a different event `MOVED_TO`), the system opens the file, copied the content in and then closed it.
 The system then accessed it a bit later and finally I moved the file out.

 The output can be formatted thusly: `inotifywait --format <format>`